lendres/ButtonSuite-Arduino/README.md

 #### ButtonBase
 Abstract class that is the base class for every other class and implements common behavior.
 If you want to understand the software, you should start here.

-#### SimpleButton
+#### TwoStateButton
 Abstract base class that provides interface for a two state button (button that only has an on and off state).
 You cannot instantiate (create an instance) of this class.

 The purpose of this class is to allow software to switch behaviors during run time.
 This also makes software development easier by not locking the developer into a specific button type.
-By using different classes derived from SimpleButton, software can implement momentary, latching, always on, or always off behavior simply by instantiating the required derived class.
+By using different classes derived from TwoStateButton, software can implement momentary, latching, always on, or always off behavior simply by instantiating the required derived class.

 #### ResetableButton
 Abstract class for button classes that use a long press to indicate they should reset themselves to some initial/base value.
 Exposes the interface for setting the enable/disable of the long press and the duration of the interval.